apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/ClusterSetup.md

 In most cases, you should specify the `HADOOP_PID_DIR` and `HADOOP_LOG_DIR` directories such that they can only be written to by the users that are going to run the hadoop daemons.
 Otherwise there is the potential for a symlink attack.

-It is also traditional to configure `HADOOP_PREFIX` in the system-wide shell environment configuration.
+It is also traditional to configure `HADOOP_HOME` in the system-wide shell environment configuration.
 For example, a simple script inside `/etc/profile.d`:

-      HADOOP_PREFIX=/path/to/hadoop
+      HADOOP_HOME=/path/to/hadoop
-      export HADOOP_PREFIX
+      export HADOOP_HOME

 | Daemon | Environment Variable |
 |:---- |:---- |